-Overwhelmed by the size of the crowd, Giuliani said that he has been through four or five presidential campaigns, but has “never, ever seen enthusiasm like people have for Trump.”
+Overwhelmed by the size of the crowd, Giuliani said that he has been through four or five presidential campaigns, but has “never, ever seen enthusiasm as people have for Trump.”

-“There is something very special going on here, a movement that’s going on her that the media does not quite pick up,” said Giuliani.
+“There is something very special going on here, a movement that’s going on here that the media does not quite pick up,” said Giuliani.

-Like Giuliani, Trump was also pleased with the energy of rally-goers and size of the crowd.
+Like Giuliani, Trump was also pleased with the energy of rally-goers and the size of the crowd.